 Knowing the CO2 sensor range you need in parts per million (ppm) or percentage CO2 is the first step in selecting the right carbon dioxide sensor or monitor.

 One of the most common questions we receive at CO2Meter is "Which CO2 monitor (or sensor) is best for my application?"
 This is a great question, because every application uses a different CO2 range.

-However, what many individuals fail to realize is that carbon dioxide monitors are offered in quite a variety of ranges, from 1,000ppm (parts per million) all the way to 100% CO2.
-Selecting the sensor or monitor with the correct range of CO2 is also extremely important.
-This is because the narrower the range of CO2 levels measured, the more accurate the sensor or device will be.
+In fact, carbon dioxide monitors are offered in a variety of ranges from 1,000 ppm (parts per million) to 100% CO2.
+Selecting the sensor or monitor with the correct range of CO2 is important because the narrower the range of CO2 levels measured, the more accurate the sensor or device will be.

-But first it's important to know the difference between parts-per-million and % CO2.
+It's important to know the difference between parts per million and percent CO2.

 Carbon dioxide is considered a trace gas in the atmosphere.

 Suppose you had a box of dry, outdoor air with 1 million molecules of gas in it.
-If you could count and separate each of the molecules by hand, here are the piles you'd make:
+If you could count every molecules by hand, here are the piles you'd make:

 - 780,840 molecules of nitrogen (78.08%)

 - 209,460 molecules of oxygen (20.9%)